Biden’s test: Sustaining unity as Ukraine war enters Year 2 - The Boston Globe

-WASHINGTON (AP) — One year ago, President Joe Biden was bracing for the worst as Russia massed troops in preparation to invade Ukraine.

-As many in the West and even in Ukraine doubted Russian President Vladimir Putin's intentions, the White House was adamant: War was coming and Kyiv was woefully outgunned.
+As many in the West and even in Ukraine doubted the intentions of President Vladimir Putin of Russia, the White House was adamant: War was coming and Kyiv was woefully outgunned.

-In Washington, Biden's aides prepared contingency plans and even drafts of what the president would say should Ukraine's capital quickly fall to Russian forces — a scenario deemed likely by most U.S. officials.
-Ukraine's president, Volodymyr Zelenskyy, was offered help getting out of his country if he wanted it.
+In Washington, Biden’s aides prepared contingency plans and even drafts of what the president would say should Ukraine’s capital quickly fall to Russian forces, a scenario deemed likely by most US officials.
+Ukraine’s president, Volodymyr Zelensky, was offered help in getting out of his country if he wanted it.

-Yet as Russia's invasion reaches the one-year mark, the city stands and Ukraine has beaten even its own expectations, buoyed by a U.S.-led alliance that has agreed to equip Ukrainian forces with tanks, advanced air defense systems, and more, while keeping the Kyiv government afloat with tens of billions of dollars in direct assistance.

-For Biden, Ukraine was an unexpected crisis, but one that fits squarely into his larger foreign policy outlook that the United States and like-minded allies are in the midst of a generational conflict to demonstrate that liberal democracies such as the U.S. can out-deliver autocracies.

 Advertisement